 Food Systems Inventory Map

 In early 2018, AICBR sought out to characterize current climate change adaptation as it relates to our food system.
 As part of this work, we created an inventory of all the food system related initiatives, entities and services which relate to our food in the Yukon.
-Additionally, through linking up with our partners at Food Secure Canada and the University of Saskatchewan, we were able to capture further data from previous inventory work on northern food systems (for Yukon, Northwest Territories, Nunavut, Nunatsiavut, and Nunavik).
-This work is being done to develop a more comprehensive picture of our current food systems, characterize the activities going on, strengthen potential partnerships between organizations and communities, and further information sharing and knowledge mobilization to inspire action.
+Additionally, through linking up with our partners at Food Secure Canada and the University of Saskatchewan, we were able to broaden the scope of the inventory and capture food systems assets from across the North (study regions: Yukon, Northwest Territories, Nunavut, Nunatsiavut, and Nunavik).
+This work is being done to develop a more comprehensive picture of our current food systems, characterize the activities and assets going on, strengthen potential partnerships between organizations and communities, and further information sharing and knowledge mobilization to inspire action.